 We already compared both models issued from the seismology community (see Sect.
 2.3).
 Clearly, CRUST1.0 appears to be closer to our result.
-We computed the difference between them and plotted the corresponding map (Figure 6b).
+We computed the difference between them and plotted the corresponding map (Fig. 6b).
 Doing the same with the AN1 model will give differences identical to those between CRUST1.0 and AN1 because they dominate: the latter model is far from the two others.

-larger discrepancies are located all around the Antarctica continent, because the two coast limits can differ.
-We also note that our crust estimate is thinner in the TransAntarctic Mountains, in some regions of West Antarctica and in the center of East Antarctica.
-CRUST1.0 has smaller amplitude variations, the lowest and highest values are reached by our model (see Table 1 for statistical results).
+The crustal thickness computed in this paper is on average 1.2 km higher than for the CRUST1.0 model.
+The larger discrepancies are located all around the Antarctica continent because the two coast limits can differ.
+We also note that our crust estimate is thinner in the Transantarctic Mountains, in some regions of West Antarctica and in the center of East Antarctica.
+CRUST1.0 has smaller amplitude variations, and the lowest and highest values are reached by our model (see Table 1 for statistical results).